-For driver’s with a valid license or permit from another state, no additional testing is required.
+For drivers with a valid license or permit from another state, no additional testing is required.
 You will need the proper documentation.
-Additional documents may be needed if the current name is different than the one on the name on the documentation due to a name change.
+Additional documents may be needed if the current name is different than the name on the documentation due to a name change.

 Missouri Department of Revenue Driver License Division

 For the latest information on Missouri’s driver requirements as well as information on vehicle licensing, fees and testing, please see the Missouri DOR website at https://dor.mo.gov/motorv/.

 Please use the links below to learn more about helpful topics related to the Missouri drivers license test or other Missouri drivers license related topics.